Hampden Park railway station: History

+Location

 The station is located on a spur line originally termed the Eastbourne Branch.
 There was a rarely used triangular junction between Polegate and the now-closed Stone Cross which allowed trains to bypass the Branch; the track has now been lifted.
-Services along the coast have almost invariably served Eastbourne, and as Eastbourne is at the end of the spur line, the trains pass through Hampden Park station twice - once on the way to Eastbourne, and once on the way out of Eastbourne - although not all trains stop on both occasions.
+Services along the coast have almost invariably served Eastbourne, where they either terminate or reverse to continue along the East Coastway.
+This in turn means that many trains pass through Hampden Park station twice on the same journey - once on the way into Eastbourne, and once on the way out - although most do not stop on both occasions, passing through without stopping in one or other direction.

 Because of this arrangement, some connections are advertised to allow passengers on the Victoria-Eastbourne service to use Hampden Park to pick up the stopping service to Hastings and vice versa.

 The level crossing at Hampden Park is thought to be one of the busiest in the country, with an average of sixteen train movements an hour off-peak, and this can lead to significant traffic congestion on adjacent roads.
 The signal box which controlled the crossing was abolished in February 2015 when the controls were transferred to Three Bridges Regional Operations Centre.